 Farms.
 There were lots of farms back then.
 Today in the United States, fewer than 1 percent claim farming as an occupation.

 The farm was a place where resources and nothing went to waste.
 The cows, chickens, livestock were mostly fed from the food that was grown on the farm as much as possible.
 Old bread, corn cobs, apple cores, and other kitchen scraps were fed to the hogs.
 Then the livestock’s manure was collected and used to fertilize crops.

-A good handyman, someone with construction skills, someone who knew how to fix ‘anything’ so to speak, or patch anything up and make it work again, was someone who could perhaps occasionally find some work or trade his services for food or shelter for awhile.
-Subsets of a handyman might include carpentry, masonry, plumbing.
+A good handyman, someone with construction skills.
+Someone who knew how to fix ‘anything’ so to speak, or patch anything up and make it work again.
+They would probably be more likely to find some sort of work, even if temporary.
+Subsets of a handyman might include carpentry, masonry, and plumbing, for example.

 To become a ‘handyman’ requires practical life-experience knowledge and skills from ‘doing’.
 It is learned through action.
 Getting one’s hands dirty…

 To fix machines, machined things, and/or vehicles.
 Someone who knows tools and has knowledge and skills using equipment like the lathe, the milling machine, the drill press, the saw, grinding, forging, welding, etc..
 Knowledge of how vehicles work.
 Engines.
 Pumps.
 Hydraulics.
 And the tools to work with…

 There always was and there always will be those who need medical care.
 The field of health care, doctors, nurses, etc… Was and will always be a necessary service and skill(s).
 The advancements in this field have been tremendous and extraordinary compared to the era of the Great Depression.

 That said, without the technologies of today, there will still always be demand for those who can help others with their medical needs and conditions, emergency or otherwise.